SplayfunityDE/Roonie/README.md

 <img align="right" src="https://avatars.githubusercontent.com/u/108355696?s=200&v=4" height="200" width="200">

 > [!Note]
-> Be careful!
-Any changes from `master` will be deployed directly to the production system via rsync!
+> Changed made in `master` are directly synced with the remote host!

 Roonie is the bot system of the [SPLAYFUNITY](https://splayfer.de) Discord server.